 You heard that right.
 Io has active volcanoes.
-It’s the most volcanically active object in the entire solar system (However, that might not be as impressive as you think, as the only other place we’ve observed active volcanoes is Earth).
+It’s the most volcanically active object in the entire solar system.

 You might wonder how such a tiny object so far away from the Sun could be hot enough to have lakes of lava on its surface.
 Well, you can thank Jupiter and lunar neighbors Europa and Ganymede.
 It’s their gravitational tugging on Io every which way that heats up its interior.
 It’s also what causes the surface of Io to rise and fall, like tides, by as much as 100 m (330 ft)!

 The sulfur dioxide emitted also provides Io with what little an atmosphere it has…unless it’s in the shadow of Jupiter, where the gases all condense into a solid.
 This happens once each Ioan day (1.7 Earth days), for about 2 hours.

 You don’t just want to not visit Io due to probable death by lava, or death from lack of air.
 Because of its position within Jupiter’s intense magnetic field, you’ll also suffer death by radiation poisoning.

 In The Expanse’s version of Io, humanity built (and eventually abandoned) a Helium-3 refinery.
 At the end of episode 1, the Contorta heads there to investigate what happened to Prax’s daughter.
 But we don’t care about that.
 We care about what the heck Helium-3 is and why we’d possibly need it.